 My name is Hiedi Chan (陳美美).
 I am a Licensed Marriage and Family Therapist (LMFT) and Registered Art Therapist (ATR).
-I immigrated to the US from Hong Kong in 2000.
+I immigrated to the United States from Hong Kong in 2000.
 It was an exciting and challenging experience moving from the opposite side of the globe to this new country.
 The exciting part is that I was a newlywed, enjoying my new married life.
 What also helped is that San Diego is such a pleasant place to live and I love the fresh air, the open space and the big blue sky.
 The challenging part is the feeling of isolation and disconnectedness.
 Moving away from family and friends was not easy.

 When I was settling in this new country and finding my career directions, I was asked to help out as a church secretary at a small Chinese church.
 This experience changed my life.